FlySafair: History

 The airline was established in August 2013 and was granted approval by the South African Air Service Licensing Council to launch operations with ten daily services between Johannesburg's O. R. Tambo International Airport and Cape Town International Airport.

 The airline had plans to begin operations in October 2013.
 However, on 8 October 2013, the High Court of South Africa granted an interim court order preventing the airline from starting operations, following an application by rival carriers, on the basis that it did not meet the legal requirement of 75% local ownership.

 Substantial restructuring of ownership took place and FlySafair's inaugural flight eventually took place on 16 October 2014.

 In 2017, the airline announced a partnership with the South African Rugby Union (SARU), making it the official domestic carrier for the Springboks and SA Rugby.
 The deal was extended for four years in February 2020.

 In September 2022, the airline went through a rebrand with redesigns to their logo and new livery.
-The International Air Services Council of South Africa also approved 11 new international routes.
+The International Air Services Council (IASC) of South Africa also approved 11 new international routes.

+In May 2024, it was announced that South Africa's International Air Service Council (IASC) would assess complaints about FlySafair's ownership structure.
+Competing airlines Airlink and LIFT (via owner Global Airways) petitioned the Council to assess FlySafair's ownership, alleging that the airline had breached South Africa's foreign ownership rules.

+The competitors alleged that FlySafair was predominantly owned by foreign investors and shareholders, in contravention of both the Air Services Licensing Act, which governs SA's domestic carriers, and the International Air Services Licensing Act, which governs SA's international carriers.
+The former requires a 75% local shareholding, while the latter requires a "substantial local shareholding", which the industry has taken to mean at least 51%.
+FlySafair's competitors said the airline's voting rights were not held by individuals in South Africa.

+In November 2024, the International Air Service Council (IASC) found that FlySafair was 74.86% owned by Ireland-based ASL Aviation Holdings, via an investment holding company.
+The airline was therefore found to be in contravention of South Africa's Air Services Licensing Act.
+This raised the possibility of the South African government suspending FlySafair's operating license.
+For its part, FlySafair challenged its understanding of the law, and said it remained committed to compliance.

+In October 2025 the South African High Court granted FlySafair an urgent interdict that effectively removed the January 2026 deadline.

+In November 2024, the airline announced that it had become the official domestic carrier of the Proteas.